-The Fellows' experience begins with their selection in early spring of their senior year (or the spring prior to the fall in which they plan to start graduate studies, if they are university graduates).
+The Fellows' experience begins with their selection in the late fall of their senior year (or the fall prior to the year in which they plan to start graduate studies, if they are university graduates).
+Rangel Fellows include both graduating seniors and individuals with post-undergraduate work experience.
 Soon after selection, the Rangel Program identifies a State Department mentor to support them throughout their Fellowship and assists them in meeting State Department requirements for security and medical clearances.
 Participation in the Rangel Program is conditional upon successful completion of pre-employment procedures specified by the Department of State, including background investigations for a security clearance, suitability determinations, and medical examinations.

 In the summer between their first and second years of graduate school, Rangel Fellows participate in a 10-week overseas internship at a U.S. Embassy overseas.
 Each internship experience is different, with Fellows working on a variety of issues and projects in different sections of the Embassies.
 In the past few years, Rangel Fellows have served in Nairobi, London, Tegucigalpa, Maseru, Luanda, Pretoria, Dakar, Kigali, Singapore, Tokyo, Vientiane, Phnom Penh, Seoul, Hanoi, Singapore, Tiblisi, Moscow, Vienna, Guatemala City, Quito, Santo Domingo, Lima, La Paz, Nassau, Cairo, Tunis, Rabat, Muscat and Doha.
 Fellows report that the internship has a dramatic impact on them, providing them with hands-on knowledge of U.S. foreign policy, conditions in specific countries, and the work and lifestyle of the Foreign Service.
 It sharpens their professional focus and enhances their language and communication skills.
 The Rangel Program provides a stipend and expenses for this internship.